kanzuka/event-emitter/README.md

 ## Using Promises with Event Emitters

-[Promises](//github.com/icicleio/Icicle/tree/master/src/Promise) are part of the [Icicle](//github.com/icicleio/Icicle) library for writing asynchronous code in PHP.
+[Promises](//github.com/icicleio/Icicle/tree/master/src/Promise) are a component of [Icicle](//github.com/icicleio/Icicle), a library for writing asynchronous code in PHP.
 Promises act as placeholders for the future value of an asynchronous operation.

 The static method `Icicle\Promise\Promise::promisify()` can be used to create a function returning a promise that is resolved the next time an event emitter emits an event.